AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 The **Clicks** indicator shows the following KPIs, for each channel:

-* Percentage of the number of clicks compared to the total number of messages delivered.
+* Percentage of the number of clicks compared to the total number of messages delivered with success.

-* Sum of all clicks with a URL type equals to "Email click", or "SMS click", or "Push click".
+* Number of distinct people having clicked at least once in a delivery.
+Unsubscription links and links to mirror page are excluded.

 This metrics are based on the Consolidated tracking table (`nms:trackingStats`).
 This aggregate table is used for performance reasons when displaying reports, in the place of the Recipient tracking logs table (`nms:trackingLogRcp`) and it is not calculated in real-time.
 The table is generated a few minutes after the tracking logs are retrieved.

-### Unsubscription rates {#ui-unsub-kpi}
+#### Unsubscription rates {#ui-unsub-kpi}

 >[!CONTEXTUALHELP]
 >id="acw_keyindicators_unsubscriptions"